traitecoevo/taxonlookup/README.md

 head(plant_lookup())
 ```

-The first call to `plant_lookup` will download the data but subsequent calls will be essentially instantaneous.
+The first call to `plant_lookup` will download the data, but subsequent calls will be essentially instantaneous.

 For taxonomic groups higher than order, use the `add_higher_order()` function.

-If there have been some recent changes to taxonomy that are both important for your project and incorporated in the cannical sources but are more recent than the last release of this package, you might want to rebuild the lookup table.
+For most uses, the latest release should be sufficient.
+However, if there have been some recent changes to taxonomy  that are both important for your project and incorporated in the cannical sources (the plant list or APWeb) but are more recent than the last release of this package, you might want to rebuild the lookup table from the sources.

 # Rebuilding the lookup table